discostubee/gamestool/README.txt

 There's no clear goal for the gamestool, because I have to be honest with myself and just say that it's all done for the lolz.
 The only direction I can really offer is to say: I wanna make an engine that lets you write once, in a graphical kinda way, and run anywhere.
-Oh, and support and engine that generates procedural graphics.
+Oh, and support an engine that generates procedural graphics.

 But we already have a write once, run anywhere language you retort!
 It's